thedevsafaf/travello-website/README.md

 # travello-website
-A travel website front-end only for learning purpose
+A travel website front-end only for learning purposes